johnbhurst/nqueens/README.md

     Board size 12 has 14200 solutions.
 Calculated in 44.901451ms.
     Board size 13 has 73712 solutions.
 Calculated in 221.067671ms.
     Board size 14 has 365596 solutions.
 Calculated in 1.159239836s.

+## Python (2017)

+The `queens_all_lsit.py` program finds the number of solutions for the range of sizes given:

+    python queens_all.py 8 14
+    Board size 8 has 92 solutions.
+Calculated in 0.007903 seconds.
+    Board size 9 has 352 solutions.
+Calculated in 0.035062 seconds.
+    Board size 10 has 724 solutions.
+Calculated in 0.155653 seconds.
+    Board size 11 has 2680 solutions.
+Calculated in 0.710653 seconds.
+    Board size 12 has 14200 solutions.
+Calculated in 3.820887 seconds.
+    Board size 13 has 73712 solutions.
+Calculated in 21.94931 seconds.
+    Board size 14 has 365596 solutions.
+Calculated in 134.913962 seconds.

+This version uses Python's generic List data structure, which is not very efficient.